 On the living

-The Migrator birds, Bats, nocturnal raptors, invertebrates and l'herpetofauna (reptiles and amphibians) are deeply affected by excessive lighting at night.
+The Migrator birds, Bats, nocturnal raptors, invertebrates and herpetofauna (reptiles and amphibians) are deeply affected by excessive lighting at night.
 For what ?
 Because for millions of years, these species have adapted their senses to their nocturnal environment.
 Thus, light disorients them, blocks their communications and disrupts their interactions.
 In short, the light is night!

 Do you think this is a minority?
 Make no mistake: 64% of invertebrates and 28% of vertebrates are active during twilight and/or night…